StackVista/stackstate-docs/use/health-state/add-a-health-check.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-* You can create a custom check function to customize how StackState assigns a health state to a metric stream.
+* You can [create a custom check function](../../develop/developer-guides/custom-functions/check-functions.md) to customize how StackState assigns a health state to a metric stream.
 * Details of the available check functions can be found in the StackState UI, go to **Settings** &gt; **Check functions**.
 {% endhint %}